 Depending on your needs, OCD treatment may include medications, psychotherapy, or a combination of both.
 If your OCD symptoms continue to disrupt your life despite treatment, Dr. Ghelber may recommend transcranial magnetic stimulation (TMS) therapy.

-To find out how you can manage OCD and lead a functional life, call the Institute for Advanced Psychiatry or book an appointment online today.
+To find out how you can manage OCD and lead a functional life, call the Institute for Advanced Psychiatry today.